GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 There are many attributes for each of these resources and therefore we use a top-level structure for each type to keep them all in one container.
 These containers are given or returned by the GMT API functions using opaque pointers (``void *``).
+Below we provide a brief overview of these containers, listing only the most critical members.
-Below we discuss these containers in some detail; we will later present how they are used when importing or exporting them to or from files, memory locations, or streams.
+For complete details, see Appendix A.  We will later present how they are used when importing or exporting them to or from files, memory locations, or streams.
 The first six are the standard GMT objects, while the latter two are the special user data containers to facilitate passing user